-Is Your Dog Suffering From Heart Failure?
+Is Your Dog Suffering From Heart Failure

 Luckily, there are many ways to treat your dog’s heart failure.
 Having an accurate diagnosis is crucial for your vet to determine the best treatment for your pet.
 Heart medications range from a few hundred milligrams of aspirin to several kilowatts of aspirin.
 But what exactly is congestive heart failure?
 A proper diagnosis is crucial because only then can your vet prescribe the best treatment for your dog.
 Without a proper diagnosis, your veterinarian may be misguided and do more harm than good.
 Proper treatment can help many dogs lead a normal life for months, and in some cases, even years.